 Prosecutors in Poland have announced that they are fast-tracking cases against people who have been caught looting during ongoing major floods that have devastated the southwest of the country.

-Meanwhile, a man who had reportedly been dressed as a soldier and was spreading false claims that the army was planning to detonate flood defences was today detained by the security services.
+Meanwhile, a man who was reportedly dressed as a soldier and was spreading false claims that the army was planning to detonate flood defences was today detained by the security services.
 Another person was arrested by police for spreading disinformation on social media about looting.

 It said that a motion to pursue expedited proceedings against one man – accused of stealing alcohol from a convenience store in flood-stricken Lądek-Zdrój – had already been approved.